chris-personal-projects/virtulib-project/README.md

 ## Running the program
 To run the program, ensure the correct NuGet package are installed.
-If the correct packages are not installed, right-click the project and select "Manage NuGet Packages".
+If the correct packages are not installed, right click the project and select "Manage NuGet Packages".
 Navigate through the UI to install the correct packages, which are listed in the file `packages.config`.

 If the project has been opened by its `.sln` file in Visual Studio, press the `Start` button on the